-1 See: https://sfport.com/sites/default/files/FileCenter/Documents/10429-Item%2014B-Teatro%20ZinZanni%20ENA%20FINAL%209-2.pdf
+https://sfport.com/sites/default/files/Commission/Documents/Commission%20Meeting%20Staff%20Reports/ltem%2011A%20-%20%28revised%29%20SWL%20324%20TZK%20Info%20Memo%20.pdf

-Commission adopted Resolution No. 16-18,2 endorsing a non-binding term sheet ("Term Sheet") of terms and conditions for the Lease Disposition and Development Agreement ("LDDA") and lease ("Lease").
-On July 12, 2016, the Board of Supervisors adopted Resolution No. 277-163 and also endorsed the Term Sheet.
-On September 25, 2018, the Port Commission adopted Resolution No. 18-534 and authorized the First Amendment to the ENA to provide for two additional six-month extension options if needed by TZK to complete entitlements and lease negotiations for the Development.
+The Port Commission provided the impetus for this Development when on September 8, 2015, it adopted Resolution No. 15-312 authorizing Port staff to enter into an Exclusive Negotiation Agreement ("ENA") with TZK for a one-year term with four six-month extension options, among other terms, to complete certain tasks and negotiate terms and conditions for leasing the Site for the Development.
+On April 26, 2016, the Port Commission adopted Resolution No. 16-18,3 endorsing a non-binding term sheet ("Term Sheet") on the terms and conditions for the LDDA and the Lease.
+On July 12, 2016, the Board of Supervisors adopted Resolution No. 277-164 and endorsed the Term Sheet.
+On September 25, 2018, the Port Commission adopted Resolution No. 18-535 and authorized the First Amendment to the ENA to provide for two additional six-month extension options if needed by TZK to complete entitlements and lease negotiations for the Development.